Low blood sugarHypoglycemia; Insulin shock; Insulin reaction

-Blood sugar below 70 mg/dL is considered low.
-Blood sugar at or below this level can harm you.
+Blood sugar below 70 mg/dL (3.9 mmol/L) is considered low.
+Blood sugar at or below this level can be harmful.

 - Your body's sugar (glucose) is used up too quickly

-Low blood sugar is most commonly seen inpeople with diabetes who are taking insulin or other medicines to control their diabetes.
+Low blood sugar is common in people with diabetes who are taking insulin or certain other medicines to control their diabetes.
+However, many other diabetes medicines do not cause low blood sugar.

-Babies who are born to mothers with diabetes may have severe drops in blood sugar.
+Babies born to mothers with diabetes may have severe drops in blood sugar right after birth.

-Hypoglycemia in people who do not have diabetes may be caused by:
+In people who do not have diabetes, low blood sugar may be caused by:

 - Drinking alcohol

-- Severe heart, kidney, or liver failure or a body-wide infection
+- Severe heart, kidney, or liver failure (common)

 Symptoms you may have when your blood sugar gets too low include: